 Industrial Control Systems and Connected Devices

 Industrial control systems are command network and system devices designed to monitor and control industrial processes.
 These systems are designed to promote efficiency and are often connected to the internet.
-While this connectivity is essential in modern manufacturing operations, it has created a new exposure for businesses to consider.
+While this connectivity is essential in modern operations, it has created a new exposure for businesses to consider.

 - Third-party damages.
 When connecting with customers and vendors online, third-party damages can occur.
 Third-party damages can take various forms, but often occur when a virus is transmitted to another company or customer.
 When this happens, your organization could be held liable for any damages.

 - Business interruptions.
-Manufacturing businesses often require the use of computer systems, and a disaster can halt your ability to transmit data and lead to lost revenue.
+Businesses often require the use of computer systems, and a disaster can halt your ability to transmit data and lead to lost revenue.
 Time and resources that normally would have gone elsewhere will need to be directed toward the problem, which could result in further losses.
 This is especially important as denial-of-service attacks by hackers have been on the rise.
 Such attacks block access to certain websites by either rerouting traffic to a different site or overloading an organization’s server.

 - Cyber extortion.
 Hackers can hijack websites, networks and stored data, denying access to you or your customers.
 They often demand money to restore your systems to working order.
 Because a variety of manufacturing projects are time sensitive, delays of any kind can wreak havoc on an organization’s bottom line.

-Protecting Yourself with the Right Coverage
+Protecting Yourself with Important Cyber Security Coverage

 To protect your business, cyber liability insurance should be used as part of your overall risk management strategy so you can address a cyber breach quickly and reduce possible damages.
 The following are possible exposures that may be covered by a typical cyber liability policy: